Renewable energy in the Netherlands: Energy consumption by sector

+Electricity

+In 2023, 47.8% of electricity generation in the Netherlands came from renewable sources, up from 9.5% in 2010 and 3.4% in 2000.

+Current Dutch government policy is, through the use of renewable sources and nuclear power, aiming for zero-emission electricity generation by 2035.

+Renewable energy sources

 Wind power

 2016 was a record year for new wind turbine installations totalling 887 MW bringing the totalled installed capacity to 4,328 MW by year end.
 691 MW of the new installations were offshore.
 The Dutch government has a target of 6,000 MW of onshore wind power by 2020 and 4,450 MW of offshore wind power by 2023.

 In 2017, the Netherlands had 2294 wind turbines.
 The wind capacity installed at end 2017 will, in a normal wind year, produced 9% of electricity, when the equivalent value for Germany was 16.1% and Portugal 14%.

 In 2022 the Netherlands announced it increased its offshore wind target to 21 GW by 2030.
 That would meet approximately 75% of the countries electricity needs.
 With this, offshore wind energy makes an important contribution to achieving the increased climate target of 55% less CO2-emissions.

 Solar power

 By 2017 year end cumulative installed capacity of solar PV power reached a preliminary estimate of 2,749 MW with 700 MW added in that year alone.
 Whilst the Netherlands saw its capacity grow by the fourth highest in Europe during 2017 its installed capacity per inhabitant remained relatively low at 160.9 Watts per inhabitant compared to the European average of 208.3 Watts per inhabitant.